2060-io/2060-demos/containers/citizen-registry/README.md

 Go to the [kubernetes-howto]() section.

-## Setup a development environment
+## Setting up a development environment

 Please refer to [these instructions](docker-dev/README.md).